jimenezjose/STM32/README.md

 [st-flash Repo](https://github.com/texane/stlink):
 Not too sure on this part but just try to download STLink.
 I also found this [link on the arm website](https://www.st.com/en/development-tools/stsw-link004.html).
-If you manage to figure it out document what you did, so I can post it here.
+If you manage to figure it out, document what you did, so I can post it here.

 ### The folowing directions will be Mac specific only because I configured the software on my MacOS machine.